Tprice-90/gaming_franchises_frontend/README.md

     message: "Http failure response for http://localhost:3000/games/9: 404 Not Found"

 ### 2023/01/09
-- Solved delete issue, was missing '/' from id parameter in remove function which was causing the issue with the route failiure
+- Solved delete issue with delete function, error was on the backend where the remove function had an id parameter which was missing a '/' which was causing an error with url pathing.
+  Deleting a game works properly now but I realize I need to create a confirmation for proper accessibility, will work on that now.